crumbhole/argocd-lovely-plugin/README.md

 For each sub-application
 - Pre-processors will be run if defined
+- If there is a `helmfile.yaml` or `helmfile.d` directory then helmfile will run the templating engine.
 - If there is a `Chart.yaml` then Helm will run the templating engine.
 - If there is a `kustomization.yaml` then Kustomize will be run.
-If Helm was previously run the output of Helm will be added to the kustomization.yaml as a resource automatically.
+If Helm or helmfile was previously run the output of that will be added to the kustomization.yaml as a resource automatically.
 - Only if neither a `Chart.yaml` nor a `kustomization.yaml` were found then all the yaml in the directory tree will be concatentated together.
 - All plugins will be run, in order given to process the data.

 All the sub-application yamls will be concatenated and the result will be fed to Argo CD (printed to stdout).

+Helm and helmfile cannot be used in the same subdirectory, this will cause an error.

 # Debugging lovely's behaviour locally